-Protecting your assets in a divorce
+Protecting your assets in a divorce: strategies for financial security

-When facing a marital breakdown* and an uncertain future, often the last thing that parties think about is their estate on death.
+When facing a divorce or civil partnership breakdown and an uncertain future, often the last thing that parties think about is their estate on death.
+However, it is important that due consideration is given to this, especially in terms of protecting financial assets that you would no longer wish for your spouse or civil partner to benefit from

-However, it is important that due consideration is given to this, especially in terms of protecting assets that you would no longer wish for your spouse** to benefit from.
-As a result of your marriage, you may own property together where on death, your spouse would receive your share automatically.
-Alternatively, you may have a wealth of investments, which you had earmarked for your children, only to find that the current arrangements in place provide for them to go to your ex!
-It may be appropriate to re-write a death in service benefit or life insurance policy so to pass the proceeds directly to your children.
+As a result of your marriage, you may own property together.
+Upon death, your spouse or civil partner would receive your share automatically.
+Alternatively, you may have a wealth of investments, which you had earmarked for your children.
+However, you might discover that the current arrangements in place provide for them to go to your ex!
+It may be appropriate to re-write a death in service benefit or life insurance policy.
+This change would ensure the proceeds pass directly to your children.

 What assets are considered in a divorce?